vallathortense/Final_solidity_dApp/README.md

 ### Specification

 Only some administrators can propose projects.
-Only french voters can vote on the projects related to France.
+Only french voters can vote on the projects related to France.# Final_solidity_dApp